Skip to content

 • Combine.
 Stir together butter and flour with a fork or pastry cutter.
 Mix in oats, brown sugar, cinnamon until crumbly and combined.
 Add nuts, if desired.

 • Sprinkle.
-Top your favorite cakes, muffins, or pies with a sprinkling of this irresistible streusel.
+Top your favorite cakes, muffins, or pies with a sprinkling of this irresistible streusel then bake recipe according to directions.

 Favorite Ways to Use Streusel

-You won’t find a shortage of uses for a tasty streusel!
-The best thing about it is you can switch up the toppings for crumbles and on cobblers and vice versa!
+You won’t find a shortage of uses for a tasty cinnamon-sugar streusel!
+Switch up the toppings for crumbles and on cobblers and vice versa.

 HUNGRY FOR MORE?
 Subscribe to my newsletter and follow on Facebook, Pinterest and Instagram for all the newest recipes!